New Mexico State Aggies football: Tony Samuel era (1997–2004)

 Nebraska defensive ends coach Tony Samuel took over the Aggies football program in December 1996.
 Under Samuel's guidance, New Mexico State compiled a 34–57 record.
-The highlight of Samuel's tenure was on September 18, 1999, when the Aggies traveled to Tempe and upset No. 22 ranked Arizona State by a shocking 35-7 score, bringing much-needed attention to the football program.
+The highlight of Samuel's tenure was on September 18, 1999, when the Aggies traveled to Tempe and upset No. 22 ranked Arizona State by a shocking 35–7 score, bringing much-needed attention to the football program.
 Running back Denvis Manns became the third college football player to rush for 1,000 yards each of his four seasons.
 At that time the only other backs that had accomplished the feat at that time were Tony Dorsett (Pittsburgh) and Amos Lawrence (North Carolina).
-After eight sub-par seasons, Samuel's contract as head coach was not renewed.
+Although Samuel would lead the Aggies to winning records in 1999 and 2002, the Aggies failed to win a conference title or receive a bowl game bid under his leadership and his contract was not renewed following a 5–6 season in 2004.

 Hal Mumme era (2005–2008)

 NMSU turned to former Kentucky head coach Hal Mumme to turn around the moribund program in December 2004.
 Mumme brought his high-scoring, pass-oriented offense known as the "Air Raid" to NMSU.
 Under Mumme, the Aggies compiled an 11–38 record.
 At the end of the 2008 season the Aggies ended their fourth season under Mumme at 3–9 (1–7 WAC) with a disappointing 47–2 loss to Utah State.
 The following Tuesday, December 2, Mumme was fired.
 The 15-year NFL veteran quarterback Charley Johnson, who an alumnus and was then a chemical engineering professor at New Mexico State, was appointed as interim head coach during the search for a replacement.